 Most often, weather-related pain occurs in injured joints or at the site of a previously broken bone.
 The most common body parts to experience aches or pains as the weather changes are knees and ankles.

-While scientists aren’t completely sure exactly what causes pain when it rains, it is known to be related to the barometric pressure.
+While scientists aren’t entirely sure exactly what causes pain when it rains, it is known to be related to the barometric pressure.
 The barometric pressure drops when storms are rolling in, and somehow, the body detects this change, causing swelling of soft tissue or expanding of joint fluid.
-These changes in the body are what ultimately lead to pain.
+These changes in the collection are what ultimately lead to pain.

 If you suffer from inflammation or fluid already around the joints, you are more likely to feel it when the weather changes than others.
 But the fact remains that that achy, painful feeling can be uncomfortable.